awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 marginal cost of removing an additional match from an object is negligible when there is already at least 1 match present in the object contents.

+> **Important**
+>
+> It is your responsibility to make sure no write/delete actions to data lake objects are performed by other systems while a Job is running.
+This is necessary to ensure no race conditions are encountered while processing specific objects.
+While the Solution has some safeguards in place to check objects' integrity between read and write operations, in case of conflicts it's your responsibility to perform the actions needed to remediate and avoid data losses.

 ### Deletion Job Statuses

 The list of possible job statuses is as follows: